UnablePath/MemoSpark/TESTING_REPORT.md

 ### Immediate Deployment Approval
 ✅ **All systems are go for production deployment**

-The StudySpark application has successfully passed comprehensive cross-browser and responsive testing.
+The MemoSpark application has successfully passed comprehensive cross-browser and responsive testing.
 All UI improvements, accessibility enhancements, and theme system updates are working correctly across the target browser matrix.

 ### Notable Achievements
 1. **WCAG 2.1 AA Compliance:** 95% accessibility score achieved